 The Radial Filter has almost identical function along with letting you generate elliptical or circular gradients.

-The Adjustment Brush is designed for painting modifications into particular areas of a picture.
+The Adjustment Brush is commonly used for wedding photo retouching, and is designed for painting modifications into particular areas of a picture.
 Press O on the keyboard and the masks for these modifications will become visible.
 Also, the brush for Radial and Gradual Filters will be enabled, so you can tweak the mask.

 Luminance intensifies the colors turning them into more vibrant or muted.

-To contribute to a more singular and unique look of the image, use split toning.
+To contribute to a more singular and unique look of the image, you have to learn how to use split toning in Lightroom.
 Thus, you’ll tweak the colors in highlights and shadows separately.